Table of Contents

 Use the Speed property to control playback speed.

-For example, to increase the playback speed by 0.1 times the original speed:
+For example, increase playback speed by 0.1x:

 player.Speed += 0.1;